FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Simulation Results and Analysis

-In Fig.~\ref{fig:Hetero}, we compare the classification accuracy of different FL frameworks in the heterogeneous scenario with various average communication overheads.
-In this simulation, we set $\mathcal{C} = \{0.05,0.06,0.07\}$ for $\mathbb{E}[C_k] = 0.06$, $\mathcal{C} = \{0.08,0.09,0.1,0.2\}$ for $\mathbb{E}[C_k] = 0.1175$, and $\mathcal{C} = \{0.3,0.4,0.5\}$ for $\mathbb{E}[C_k] = 0.4$.
-Fig.~\ref{fig:Hetero} shows that FedVQCS converges to the highest classification accuracy among the communication-efficient FL frameworks, irrespective of the average communication overhead allowed for the devices.
-In particular, the performance gain of FedVQCS over the existing FL frameworks increases as the average communication overhead decreases.
-For example, Fig.~\ref{fig:Hetero}(b) shows that although FedVQCS and ScalarQCS have a similar classification accuracy when $\mathbb{E}[C_k] = 0.4$, FedVQCS provides more than a $10\%$ increase in classification accuracy compared to ScalarQCS when $\mathbb{E}[C_k] = 0.06$.
+In Fig.~\ref{fig:Hetero}, we compare the classification accuracy of different FL frameworks in the heterogeneous scenario with various average communication overheads. {In this simulation, we set $\mathcal{C} = \{0.05,0.1,0.2,0.25\}$ for $\mathbb{E}[C_k] = 0.15$, $\mathcal{C} = \{0.05,0.15,0.35,0.45\}$ for $\mathbb{E}[C_k] = 0.25$, and $\mathcal{C} = \{0.2,0.3,0.4,0.5\}$ for $\mathbb{E}[C_k] = 0.35$.} Fig.~\ref{fig:Hetero} shows that FedVQCS converges to the highest classification accuracy among the communication-efficient FL frameworks, irrespective of the average communication overhead allowed for the devices.
 These results imply that FedVQCS effectively adjusts the local model update compression at each device based on its link capacity, while reducing the reconstruction error at the PS.

 In Fig.~\ref{fig:Optimal_Fixed}, we compare the classification accuracies of FedVQCS with and without the parameter optimization in Sec.~\ref{Sec:Param} for the MNIST dataset in the homogeneous scenario with $C_k = 0.07$.
 Without parameter optimization, we set $R_k=R$, $Q_k = Q_k^\star(R)$, and $S_k = S_k^\star(R)$, $\forall k \in\mathcal{K}$.
 Fig.~\ref{fig:Optimal_Fixed} shows that FedVQCS with the optimized parameters provides a $1.8\%$ increase in classification accuracy compared to FedVQCS with the {\em worst-case} parameters (i.e., $R=3$ case).
 This result demonstrates that our parameter optimization effectively improves the accuracy of global model reconstruction at the PS in FedVQCS.
 This result is also consistent with the convergence rate analysis in Theorem \ref{Thm:Convergence} which demonstrated that the convergence rate improves as the reconstruction error of the global model update at the PS decreases.